430 ILCS 5/) Liquefied Petroleum Gas Regulation Act.

 Does NFPA 58 address LP-Gas piping within an occupancy?

-Standards for the Installation of Gas Appliances and Gas Piping as published in the 2009 Edition of NFPA 54 (National Fuel Gas Code) are mandatory.
-NFPA 54 has been adopted into 41 Illinois Administrative Code 200 to address appliance installation and piping issues.
+No. LP-Gas piping installed within a building are covered in OSFM's adoption of NFPA 54, National Fuel Gas Code (2009 edition) Standards for the Installation of Gas Appliances and Gas Piping as published in the 2009 Edition of NFPA 54 (National Fuel Gas Code) are mandatory.
+NFPA 54 has been adopted into Title 41 Ill.
+Adm.
+Code 200.

 Does NFPA 58 address LP-gas installations at natural gas processing plants, refineries and petrochemical plants?